Interview with a Grenada Vet School Student!

 How many schools/application cycles did you apply to before being accepted?

-I only applied during 1 cycle.
-With that being said I applied to 7 schools total and was accepted into 2 (both in the Caribbean).
+I only applied during one cycle.
+With that being said, I applied to 7 schools total and was accepted into 2 (both in the Caribbean).

 Were you waitlisted at any school?

 How many schools invited you for an interview?

 How To Choose Between St. George’s and Ross

 How many of those gave you an acceptance letter?

 2. Both Ross and SGU gave me an acceptance letter.

 What were some reasons for your choice to attend SGU, the Grenada vet school?

 I knew I was going out of the country at this point.
 Both were in the Caribbean but very different.
 Ross went to school year-round with small 2-3 week breaks in between each of 3 semesters.
 SGU had traditional summer and winter breaks.